rakutenanalytics/ios-rakutenanalytics/README.md

 @section analytics-rat-examples RAT Examples
 @note These examples all use @ref RAnalyticsRATTracker to send [RAT specific parameters](https://confluence.rakuten-it.com/confluence/display/RAT/RAT+Parameters+Definition).
 If you are using a custom tracker, @ref RAnalyticsEvent should be used instead.

-@subsection analytics-rat-example-kibana Using Kibana to Test and Visualize Analytics [Kibana](http://grp01.kibana.geap.intra.rakuten-it.com/) can be used to test your analytics or to visualize your data in real time.
-To find all analytics data for your app, you can search for your Application ID by using a search query similar to `aid:999`.

-To find data for a certain event type, such as one of the @ref analytics-standard-events "standard events", you can add the `etype` to your search query, for example `aid:999 AND etype:_rem_launch`.

 @subsection analytics-rat-example-ui-interactions UI Interaction The following code is an example that can be used to track button clicks.
 It uses RAT's standard `click` event and passes the page name, clicked element's id and goal id in the `pgn`, `target` and `gol` parameters, respectively.